Dishoungh/software_engineering_project/README.md

 - Skin Player and Zombies:
 	We should now focus on making character models for the zombies and player and make them able to rotate in accordance to movement if we can.

-- Make the zombies now move around and hunt for the player Zombies should now move around in this stage.
-But no health or ammo yet (zombies nor player should die yet).
+- Make the zombies now move around and hunt for the player:
+	Zombies should now move around in this stage.
+But no health or ammo yet (zombies nor player shouldn't die yet).
 We'll save that for next stage.

 Roles: